ARMmbed/mbed-app-docs/docs/faqs.md

 ### How do I get the App?

-The mbed App is available from the Apple App Store [LINK].
+The mbed App is available from the Apple App Store.
 Currently only iOS is supported.

 ### How do I use mbed Privsioning App with mbed OS?

-The client library for mbed OS is available via the Yotta registry [LINK TO REGISTRY].
+The client library for mbed OS is available via the [Yotta registry](https://yotta.mbed.com/#/module/equip-cpp).

 You can find the client library documentation [here](https://github.com/ARMmbed/equip-cpp)